Background pattern

 You should have waited at least one day since you stopped taking moclobemide.

-Deanxit tablets are not suitable for patients with severe depression, such as patients who need to be hospitalized or require electroconvulsive therapy (ECT), and are also not suitable for excitable or hyperactive patients.
+Deanxit tablets are not suitable for patients with severe depression, such as patients who need to be hospitalized or who require electroconvulsive therapy (ECT), as well as patients who are excitable or hyperactive.

-Inform your doctor or pharmacist before starting to take Deanxit if you
+Tell your doctor or pharmacist before you start taking Deanxit if you:

-• Have an organic brain syndrome (which may be a consequence of alcohol or organic solvent intoxication).
+• have an organic brain syndrome (which may be a consequence of alcohol or organic solvent poisoning)

-• Are more excited or hyperactive than normal, as this medication may increase this sensation.
+• are more excited or hyperactive than usual, as this medicine may increase this feeling.

-• Are about to undergo surgery, it is recommended to stop administering the product several days before the operation.
+• if you are going to undergo surgery, it is advisable to stop administering the product several days before the operation.

-• Are taking medications known as selective serotonin reuptake inhibitors (SSRIs).
+• are taking medicines known as selective serotonin reuptake inhibitors (SSRIs).

 The use of Deanxit is not recommended in children and adolescents.

-In older adults with dementia, a slight increase in the number of deaths in patients taking antipsychotics compared to patients not taking this medication has been observed.
+In elderly patients with dementia, a slight increase in the number of deaths has been observed in patients taking antipsychotics compared to patients not taking this medication.

-If you are depressed and/or have an anxiety disorder, you may occasionally have thoughts of harming yourself or committing suicide.
-These may increase when you first start taking antidepressants, as all these medications take time to start working, usually around two weeks, although in some cases it may take longer.
+If you are depressed and/or suffer from an anxiety disorder, you may sometimes have thoughts of harming or killing yourself.
+These may increase when you first start taking antidepressants, as all these medicines take time to start working, usually around two weeks, although in some cases it may be longer.

 Some patients with bipolar disorder may enter a manic phase.
-This is characterized by a rapid and profuse change in ideas, excessive joy, and excessive physical activity.
-In this case, it is essential to consult your doctor; it is likely that you will change your medication.
+This is characterized by a profuse and rapid change of ideas, exaggerated joy, and excessive physical activity.
+In that case, it is essential that you consult your doctor; it is likely that they will change your medication.

-• Adrenaline, ephedrine, isoprenaline, noradrenaline, phenylephrine, and phenylpropanolamine (including some cold medications).
+• Adrenaline, ephedrine, isoprenaline, noradrenaline, phenylephrine, and phenylpropanolamine (including some cold medicines).

-• Guanetidine and similar medications (used to lower blood pressure).
+• Guanethidine and similar medicines (used to lower blood pressure)

 • Tricyclic antidepressants.

-• Medications that change heart rhythm (quinidine, amiodarone, sotalol, dofetilide, thioridazine, erythromycin, terfenadine, astemizole, gatifloxacin, moxifloxacin, cisapride, lithium).
+• Medicines that change heart rhythm (quinidine, amiodarone, sotalol, dofetilide, thioridazine, erythromycin, terfenadine, astemizole, gatifloxacin, moxifloxacin, cisapride, lithium)

-• Medications that cause a disturbance in electrolyte balance (too little potassium or magnesium in your blood).
+• Medicines that cause an alteration of the hydro-saline balance (too little potassium or magnesium in your blood).

-• Medications that increase the concentration of Deanxit in your blood.
+• Medicines that increase the concentration of Deanxit in the blood.

-• Medications that cause drowsiness (alcohol, barbiturates, and other sedative medications).
+• Medicines that produce drowsiness (alcohol, barbiturates, and other medicines with a sedative effect).

 • Lithium (for the prevention and treatment of bipolar disorder).